-- Is the gear absolutely essential to my survival?
+- Is the gear essential to my survival?
 If it isn’t something that’s essential to your ultimate survival while out on the trail, now is the time to either ditch it, or somehow justify the extra weight in your pack.

 - Can your gear be used for multiple tasks?
-Any piece of gear that can perform double duty is a piece of gear that will help lighten your load.
+Any piece of equipment that can perform double duty is a piece of gear that will help lighten your load.
 Look for things that serve more than one purpose.

 How to Pack your Backpack for Comfort and Safety

 Yes, there is a correct way to pack your bag.
-While some of the rules are flexible, and will depend on your unique needs, there are a couple of rules of thumb you should keep in mind.
+While some of the rules are flexible and will depend on your unique needs, there are a couple of rules of thumb you should keep in mind.

 The Bottom of the Bag

 The bottom of the bag is usually reserved for items that you don’t need to get at quickly.
 When packing my bag, I usually reserve this space for things like my tent, and my sleeping bag; gear that I’ll pull out once I’ve made it to camp.
 Most hiking packs have an area at the bottom of the bag for your sleeping bag.
 It’s a good idea to keep your sleeping bag separated from heavier gear, because compressing some bags can cause damage to the bag, resulting in a loss of warmth.